Sahibabad Assembly constituency

 Sahibabad Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Ghaziabad district and one of the five assembly constituencies in the Ghaziabad Lok Sabha constituency.
-First election in this assembly constituency was held in 2012 after the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed and the constituency was constituted in 2008.
+The first election in this assembly constituency was held in 2012 after the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed, and the constituency was constituted in 2008.
 The constituency is assigned identification number 55.

 Wards / Areas

 Extent of Sahibabad Assembly constituency is PC Arthala, Makanpur of Loni KC, Ward Nos.
 1, 8, 9, 13, 14, 16, 18, 19, 20, 25, 26, 30, 33, 38, 41, 50, 55 & 60 in Ghaziabad (M Corp.) of Ghaziabad Tehsil.